-Note from the summary table shown in Figure 50 that the amplifier is conditionally stable at all the frequencies considered (0.1 - 20 GHz; SSF > 0.95 and LSF > 0.90), where SSF is the source stability factor and LSF the load stability factor.
+Note from the summary table shown in Figure 51 that the amplifier is conditionally stable at all the frequencies considered (0.1 - 20 GHz; SSF > 0.95 and LSF > 0.90), where SSF is the source stability factor and LSF the load stability factor.
 SSF and the LSF are generalized versions of mu-prime and mu [16], respectively.
-Assuming arbitrary angles for the mismatch reflection coefficients, positive values for SSF and LSF indicate how much the actual source or load termination can change (expressed as a complex normalized reflection coefficient) before the circuit may become potentially unstable.
+Assuming arbitrary angles for the mismatch reflection coefficients, positive values for SSF and LSF indicate how much the actual source or load termination can change (expressed as complex-normalized reflection coefficients) before the circuit may become potentially unstable.